 During the spring as flora starts to bloom, you’ll see a lot of neotropical songbirds returning from their migration to the West Indies and Central and South America.
 The birds will breed and nest in the forested wetlands while black-eyed Susan and other wildflowers color the refuge.
 And mother bears will emerge from their den with their cubs and search for food in the forest.
 In the summer, songbird chicks are fledged.
 Turtles can be seen sunning themselves on the banks.
 And great blue herons, bald eagles, and ospreys are plentiful.
 The weather is lovely this time of year so you’ll see anglers fishing in the creeks and along the Roanoke River.

 For fall, the refuge’s color changes as red maple leaves turn red and water tupelo leaves turn yellow.
 Bears in the refuge take advantage of the fruits and seeds throughout the refuge to start fattening up.
 And ducks start to arrive during these months to rest or overwinter in the refuge.
-December through February is a great time to see thousands of green-winged teal, mallards, and hooded mergansers can be found in the flooded swamps of the refuge.
+December through February is a great time to see thousands of ducks.
+Green-winged teal, mallards, and hooded mergansers come to the flooded swamps of the refuge.
 Great blue herons stick around the colder weather and white-tailed deer mosy around.
 During this time, you might also see a black bear or two scavengings for acorns.

 Currituck National Wildlife Refuge

 The Algonkians, the inhabitants who lived in the area before European’s came, called this area “Coratank” which means “The Land of the Wild Goose.”
 As settlers came and established towns and the population grew over the years, the region became known as a sportsmen’s paradise.
-The abundance of fish and game led to the land being used for lavish hunting clubs before becoming Currituck National Wildlife Refuge.
+The abundance of fish and game made it perfect for lavish hunting clubs before becoming a Wildlife Refuge.

 The primary purposes of the Currituck National Wildlife Refuge are to preserve, protect and maintain healthy and viable populations of migratory birds, wildlife, fish and plants, including federal and state endangered species and trust species.
 The refuge supports this mission by using land management techniques that restore, enhance and maintain the natural processes and diversity of its varying habitats.

 Bird watchers visit the refuge right after sunrise, or just before sunset for the opportunity to photograph shorebirds, waterfowl, and raptors.
 Another bird watcher favorite is the Monkey Island tract.
 This area is a noted bird rookery that allows visitors to view diverse vegetation.
-The vegetation which includes beach grasses, live oak, loblolly pine, wax myrtle, sedges, cattails, and rushes creates an ideal nesting habitat for several species of wading birds.
+The vegetation of beach grasses, live oak, loblolly pine, and wax myrtle makes an ideal nesting habitat for several species of wading birds.

-If you like getting out on the trails like Tim and I do, you can walk through the interior of the barrier island and see the dune structure, dune vegetation, as well as the maritime forest.
+If you like getting out on the trails, you can walk through the interior of the barrier island.
+There you will see the dune structure, dune vegetation, as well as the maritime forest.

 Winter at the refuge is an exciting time.
 Thousands of waterfowl make Currituck their winter home.
-If you visit during this time you can see green-winged teal, mallards, American widgeon, black ducks, pintails, northern shovelers, ring-necked ducks, and tundra swans along the refuge’s waterways.
-And it isn’t uncommon to see bald eagles, barred owls, great blue herons, or American egrets during this time of year.
+You can see green-winged teal, mallards, American widgeon, black ducks, pintails, northern shovelers, ring-necked ducks, and tundra swans.
+And it isn’t uncommon to see bald eagles too!

 In spring, wildflowers begin to bloom and the refuge’s trees start to sprout leaves.
 Indian blanket color the refugee as shorebirds begin to replace wintering waterfowl.
 During the summer, you can find sea turtle nests along the refuge’s beaches.
-And freshwater turtles can be seen enjoying the sun on logs in the pond along the North Pond Trail.
+And freshwater turtles are often on logs in the pond along the North Pond Trail.
 And when fall starts to come around, the wintering ducks and geese make their way back to the refuge.

 Visiting National Wildlife Refuges

-National Wildlife Refuges are filled with so much amazing wildlife!
+National Wildlife Refuges are home to so much amazing wildlife!
 They offer so many opportunities for you to get to know the land through ranger-led programs.
-If you have little ones, they are a great way to explore nature, spend some time outdoors, and learn about the wildlife that calls the refuge home.
+If you have little ones, they are a great way to explore nature and spend some time outdoors.
+They are also a great place to learn about the wildlife that calls the refuge home.